koto-moya/MNIST/notes.md

         - Like what if we are classifying between many different digits? (relates to Q1)

-## Using Pytorch function to simplify the process
+## Using PyTorch function to simplify the process

-We can use Pytorch to write an optimizer.
+We can use PyTorch to write an optimizer.
 Generalizing the Simple LC class to take any model.

-Pytorch linear performs slightly better than our implementation.
+PyTorch linear performs slightly better than our implementation.

-My current class is designed for one pass, oka: Linear classifier
+My current class is designed for one pass Linear classifier

 Update the class to a two layer neural net

-Need to completely chage the class as it is too brittle to extend quickly.
+Need to completely change the class as it is too brittle to extend quickly.

-Using the Pytorch functionality we can actually make a NN class.
+Using the PyTorch functionality we can actually make a NN class.

 ### A basic NN class